sebfest/leadership_in_the_gig_economy/README.md

 This project folder contains data and scripts to reproduce the results presented in the paper.
 Scripts are available as [Jupyter Notebooks](http://jupyter.org/) and are stored in the notebook subfolder.
 You can directly open and read the scripts by clicking on them.
-If you want to work interactively with the project files, then you need to install all python dependencies that are listed in the requirements.txt file and clone this repository.
+If you want to work interactively with the project files, then you need to either clone this repository and install all python dependencies from the requirements.txt file, or, you can turn this repository into a collection of interactive notebooks using the following link:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sebfest/motivation_and_incentives/master)